john-fiore/PIXAMP/README.txt

 you calculate a resizing of a resolution.
 It is developed in Python by John Fiore, a 16yo high school student.

+As of 03/11/2025, there is NO stable release, and the only way to use or run this is to download the source code and run pixamp.py on your computer.

+NOTE: You NEED Python installed.

 2. Basic Details

 Name             : PIXAMP